 9. What do you know about our target audience?
 How would you sell to them?

-Strong sales candidate should have done some research and have a solid understanding of your customer.
+A promising sales candidate should have done some research and have a solid understanding of your customer.
 They should have strong description on how they plan to lead your team and relay at least a high level sales strategy.
 You should established a set of questions and criteria against which you can benchmark various candidates.
 It will also enable you to create a better structure when interviewing a sales professional and finding the right person to hire.

 Mukul Kohli is a Senior Associate at Datasearch Consulting, a leading executive recruitment firm specialising in the Financial Technology & Market Data sectors.

-You can download their FREE comprehensive guide on “The Complete Guide to Hiring Fintech & Data Talent - 5 Proven Steps to Secure the Best Candidates Possible” here Alternatively you can view the Datasearch Consulting website or contact them directly on email@example.com for a confidential discussion.
+You can download their FREE comprehensive guide on “The Complete Guide to Hiring Fintech & Data Talent – 5 Proven Steps to Secure the Best Candidates Possible” here.
+Alternatively you can view the Datasearch Consulting website or contact them directly on email@example.com for a more detailed discussion.